why NOV Inc. [NOV] is a Good Choice for Investors After New Price Target of $17.55

 “Rising oil and gas prices continue to drive higher demand for NOV, as our orders again exceeded our shipments in the third quarter,” stated Clay Williams, Chairman, President, and CEO.
 “While pandemic-related supply chain issues challenged certain projects, we nevertheless saw sequential improvement in many of our oilfield businesses, along with our strong order levels.
 Rising economic activity and higher backlogs continue to underpin our improving outlook for 2022.”.

-The results of the trading session contributed to over 2771464 shares changing hands.
-Over the past one week, the price volatility of NOV Inc. stands at 3.70% while the volatility over the past one month is 4.11%.

-The market cap for NOV stock reached $5.48 billion, with 387.00 million shares outstanding and 361.59 million shares in the current float.
-Compared to the average trading volume of 5.56M shares, NOV reached a trading volume of 2771464 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 5.51M shares, NOV reached a trading volume of 5361458 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about NOV Inc. [NOV]?